getlantern/lantern-controller/README.md

 To bring this project into Eclipse, just do the following:

 1. git clone git@github.com:getlantern/lantern-controller.git
-2. cd lantern-controller
+1. Open Eclipse
-4. File->Import...->Existing Projects into Workspace
+1. File->Import...->Existing Projects into Workspace
-5. Choose the lantern-controller directory
+1. Choose the lantern-controller directory

-To deploy a new version, just run:

-1. ./deploy.bash
+Lantern-controller requires some secrets to be put in place before it can run.
+See (or just run) `./predeploy.py` (which requires the too-many-secrets repo to be cloned alongside lantern-controller) to get secrets in place.

-You'll be prompted for whether or not you want to increment the version, and if you do then you'll also want to set the default on the server.
+To deploy a new version, just run `./deploy.bash`.
+You'll be prompted for whether you want to increment the version, and if you do then you may also want to update the default serving version in the app engine console.

-You'll also need to fill in src/org.lantern.secrets.properties with the correct data; accessKey must match the one used on getlantern.org

-Also create a file from war/WEB-INF/classes/csrf-secret.properties with secret=[some random string]